Dogwalker-kryt/Safe-memory-in-C-api/README.md

 make the memory management easier an safer

 ## Info
-- this C lang api is there to amke memory management easier and safer
+- this C lang api is there to make memory management easier and safer
 - the funktions are so designed so you dont have to make extra things for cheking and stuff